 In lieu of flowers the family would like contributions to the Youth Education and Scholarships at Temple Beth El (3055 Porter Gulch Rd.
 Aptos, CA 95003)

-To send flowers to the family of Milton Cornblatt, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Milton Cornblatt, please visit Tribute Store